How can computer aided design & lasercutting be used to create a new zero-waste fashion aesthetic through textile innovation?

 As interlocking is the main mechanism used to connect the modular units, the materials of choice balance stiffness with wearability in order to support the structure and weight of the final forms.

-A selection of custom-made materials from an earlier stage of material experimentation.
-Techniques used: bonding, hand felting, needle felting, silk screen printing (as adhesive to glue layers together in certain areas, and also as design element), reflective highlighting (with reflective ink), lasercutting, layering, interlocking and so on.
+Sample swatch - techniques tested include: bonding, hand felting, needle felting, silk screen printing (as adhesive to glue layers together in certain areas, and also as design element), reflective highlighting (with reflective ink), lasercutting, layering, interlocking and so on.

 Paper drape experiments on mannequin using tracing paper and plain matte paper with various slits, cut-out holes and folds